 The sealer I used has been one of the biggest keys to the durability of this project and has held up great.
 I used porch and floor paint followed by Rust-Oleum Varathane Clear Water-Based Polyurethane, Satin Finish.
 I also painted the floor of my screened porch several years ago with porch and floor paint but did not use a sealer.
-Not only does that floor not have the same beautiful sheen, it is very difficult to keep clean.
-It seems like the dirt just sticks to the paint.
+Not only does that floor not have the same beautiful sheen, it is also very difficult to keep clean.
+Without a good sealer, the dirt just seems to stick to the paint.

 The other reason the pattern is so key is that it helps hide the seams in the plywood floor.
 The floor overall looks completely amazing.
 But when the light hits it a certain way, you can see the plywood seams quite clearly.
 This doesn’t really bother me, but if you are a perfectionist, it may not be for you.

 Of course the seams would not be so noticeable to begin with if I had used the right filler to patch them before painting.
 When I originally painted my floors I used a product called Flexible Floor Patch and Leveler.
 I am sure it is great for some applications but not for painted floors – it has a very rough texture and does NOT sand at all.
 This weekend I was patching some dings in our kitchen floor in preparation for laying hardwoods and I tried something I hadn’t seen before – Dap Presto Patch Filler .
 It was brilliant!
 It goes on very smoothly and sands like a dream.
 This is definitely what I would use to smooth seams before painting your floor.